 RPM International Inc. owns subsidiaries that are world leaders in specialty coatings, sealants, building materials and related services.
 The Company operates across four reportable segments: consumer, construction products, performance coatings and specialty products.
 RPM has a diverse portfolio of market-leading brands, including Rust-Oleum, DAP, Zinsser, Varathane, Day-Glo, Legend Brands, Stonhard, Carboline, Tremco and Dryvit.
 From homes and workplaces to infrastructure and precious landmarks, RPM's brands are trusted by consumers and professionals alike to help build a better world.
-The Company employs approximately 16,800 individuals worldwide.
+The Company employs approximately 17,300 individuals worldwide.

-The Company's consolidated net sales, net income and diluted earnings per share for the fiscal year ended May 31, 2022 were as follows:
+The Company's consolidated net sales, net income and diluted earnings per share for the fiscal year ended May 31, 2023 were as follows:

-- Consolidated net sales increased 9.8% to \$6.71 billion in fiscal 2022 from \$6.11 billion in fiscal 2021; - Net income attributable to RPM International Inc. stockholders decreased 8.2% to \$491.5 million in fiscal 2022 from \$506.2 million in fiscal 2021; and - Diluted earnings per share decreased 2.1% to \$3.79 in fiscal 2022 from \$3.87 in fiscal 2021.
+- Consolidated net sales increased 8.2% to \$7.26 billion in fiscal 2023 from \$6.71 billion in fiscal 2022; - Net income attributable to RPM International Inc. stockholders decreased 2.6% to \$478.7 million in fiscal 2023 from \$491.5 million in fiscal 2022; and - Diluted earnings per share decreased 1.8% to \$3.72 in fiscal 2023 from \$3.79 in fiscal 2022.

-Increased Cash Dividend Every Year for 48 Consecutive Years
+Increased Cash Dividend Every Year for 49 Consecutive Years

-On October 7, 2021, the Board of Directors increased the quarterly dividend on shares of the Company's Common Stock to \$0.40 per share, an increase of 5.3% from the prior year and the highest ever paid by the Company.
-With a 48-year track record of a continuously increasing cash dividend, the Company is in an elite category of less than one-half of one percent of all publicly traded U.S. companies to have increased the dividend for this period of time or longer, according to Dividend Radar.
-During this timeframe, the Company has returned approximately \$2.8 billion in cash dividends to its stockholders.
+On October 6, 2022, the Board of Directors increased the quarterly dividend on shares of the Company's Common Stock to \$0.42 per share, an increase of 5.0% from the prior year and the highest ever paid by the Company.
+With a 49-year track record of a continuously increasing cash dividend, the Company is in an elite category of less than one-half of one percent of all publicly traded U.S. companies to have increased the dividend for this period of time or longer, according to Dividend Radar.
+Only 41 other publicly traded U.S. companies, besides the Company, have consecutively paid an increasing annual dividend for a longer period of time.
+During this timeframe, the Company has returned approximately \$3.3 billion in cash dividends to its stockholders.